Libori Summer School 2025

 The Center for the History of Women Philosophers and Scientists warmly invites applications to its 2025 Libori Summer School—a weeklong immersion into the groundbreaking philosophical and scientific work of Émilie Du Châtelet, one of the Enlightenment’s most interesting intellects.

-Exams (ETCS credits) only possible with in-person participation.
+Exams (ETCS credits) possible with in-person participation and hybrid participation (see Application details below).

-Join a vibrant international community of Master and PhD students to study and discuss key themes in Du Châtelet’s early writings, including:
+Join a vibrant international community of students to study and discuss key themes in Du Châtelet’s early writings, including:

 This year’s program offers a rare opportunity to engage directly with the first digital and historical-critical edition of Du Châtelet’s early manuscripts—produced in collaboration with the National Library of Russia, Saint Petersburg.
 These texts, rich with philosophical insight and annotated by Du Châtelet herself, reveal how her thought shaped and was shaped by the major metaphysical debates of her time.